Aayush75/clustering/README.md

 The TEMI algorithm consists of several key components:

-1. **K-means Initialization**: Clusters are initialized using K-means on DINOv2 features for a warm start
+1. **K-means Initialization**: Clusters are initialized using K-means on extracted features for a warm start

 2. **Clustering Head**: A neural network that projects features into a clustering-friendly space
    - Multi-layer projection network with batch normalization